RunqiuYe/runqiuye.github.io/_pages/about.md

 In summer 2024, I joined Professor Katelyn Breivik's lab to do research in the field of computational astrophysics.
 My research topic is on wide post-mass transfer binary star systems.
-In summer 2025, I interned at Amazon Web Services (AWS) as a software developer intern in the machine learning team.
+In summer 2025, I interned at Amazon Web Services (AWS) as a software developement engineer intern.

 Besides my academic interests, I love going outdoors and hiking very much.
 I enjoy watching and playing sports, especially soccer, baseball, and basketball.